slint-ui/slint/docs/builtin_elements.md

 ##### `ArcTo` Sub-element for `Path`

 The `ArcTo` sub-element describes the portion of an ellipse.
-The arc is drawn from the path's current position to the location specified by the `x` and `y` properties.
+The arc is drawn from the path´s current position to the location specified by the `x` and `y` properties.
 The remaining properties are modelled after the SVG specification and allow tuning visual features such as the direction or angle.